 Section 5.
-The position of Vice President will come from the group currently still employed in the Airline industry.
-The main function of the Vice President is to coordinate and recruit new members.
+The position of Vice President will come from the group currently still employed in the Airline industry when possible.
+The main function of the Vice President is to coordinate and recruit new members..

 Section 6.
 The Secretary shall handle correspondence for the Association; maintain a current roster of members and their addresses.
 The Secretary will encourage members to keep their information current on the website.
-The website shall become the master copy of all members’ information.
+The website shall become the master copy of all members’ information, minutes, and By-Laws.
 All members who are capable shall receive their information from the website.
 Members who are not capable will receive their information annually by USPS.
-The Secretary shall record the minutes of Board meetings and Conventions and post this information on the website within 30 days after the Convention and execute such other duties as may be assigned to his/her office by the President.
+The Secretary shall record the minutes of Board meetings and Conventions and send copies to the webmaster to post this information on the website within 30 days after the Convention and execute such other duties as may be assigned to his/her office by the President.

 Section 8.
 The Historian shall be appointed by the President to gather and disseminate personal data and lore of the Associations members, to render possible aid in the Associations public relations program, to edit and/or supervise the publication of the Associations newsletter and to execute any other duties pertaining to the chronological events of the Association.
 The Office of Historian shall constitute a part of the Board of Directors.

 Section 9.
-The Webmaster shall be appointed by the President and shall be the Overseer of the website under the supervision of the Executive Board of Directors.
+The Webmaster shall be appointed by the PSEI President shall serve at his/her discretion and shall be the Overseer of the website under the supervision of the Executive Board of Directors.
 If the Webmaster is a vendor or contractor of the PSEI, he/she shall not serve as a Board Member of the PSEI.